abhinavpathak9873/jetson_orin_ros2_humble_docker/README.md

 ## Workspace Structure

-- `workspace/`: Your main ROS2 workspace
+- `workspace/`: The main ROS2 workspace
 - `ros2_ws/`: Additional ROS2 workspace
 - Both are automatically sourced in the container